-In addition to fines and license suspension, Arizona residents who are found to be driving without insurance are required to obtain an SR-22 certificate, which gets attached to their car insurance policy to prove that they carry the state’s minimum required insurance.
-SR-22s are available through car insurance companies that specialize in high-risk drivers.
+In addition to fines and license suspension, Arizona residents who are found guilty of driving without insurance may be required to obtain an SR-22 certificate once their license is reinstated, which gets attached to their car insurance policy to prove that they are in compliance with the state’s minimum requirements or financial responsibility laws.
+SR-22 filings are available through car insurance companies that specialize in high-risk drivers.

 Auto insurance coverage options in Arizona

 There are a number of car insurance companies in Arizona.
 Search for reputable providers with good discounts, customer service and financial strength, then request price quotes from several different providers to compare rates and see which company offers the best rate for the amount of coverage needed.